Tubbz-alt/LaserHarp/ConstructionInstructions.md

 - All the rail pieces, including the tee on the side bars, should be sized to fit within the box.
 - The cover simply lays on top of the box.
 Alternatively, the top piece could be screwed into position or hinges could be used.

+## Constructing the software
+  The latest version of the Arduino code is found on this [Github repository](https://github.com/mcleung/LaserHarp/tree/master/Arduino/LaserHarp).
+If you have any changes or suggestions, please let us know so we can update it!

 ## Constructing the electronics
-1. Upload Arduino code found at https://github.com/mcleung/LaserHarp/blob/master/Arduino/LaserHarp/LaserHarp.ino
+1. Upload Arduino code found on this [Github repository](https://github.com/mcleung/LaserHarp/tree/master/Arduino/LaserHarp).

 2. Connect Arduino onto the MIDI shield.